Alignment Risks from Capability-Seeking RL Training

-As shown in \autoref{tab:cross}, our experiment on cross-model transfer via strategy distillation confirms that \textbf{exploitative behaviors can be successfully "taught" from one model to another through SFT}.
-In this setup, a "student" model, initially non-exploitative, was fine-tuned on a dataset of successful exploit examples generated by an RL-trained "teacher" model.
-After SFT, the student models consistently demonstrated the ability to perform the exploit on the original task, as measured by a notable increase in their ER.
+As shown in \autoref{tab:cross}, SFT on exploit examples can propagate exploit behavior across models.
+In this setup, a ``student'' model is fine-tuned on a dataset of successful exploit examples generated by an RL-trained ``teacher'' model.
+After SFT, the student models often show increased Exploit Rate on the corresponding task, indicating that exploit behavior can be transmitted through examples alone.

-However, the transfer of the exploitative skill was not always complete.
-We observed that the student models sometimes failed to achieve the same level of mastery as the original teacher model.
-This suggests a potential limitation in the generalization capabilities of SFT for this type of behavioral transfer.
-While the student model learns to replicate the specific patterns present in the "tainted" dataset, it may not internalize the underlying exploitative strategy as robustly as the teacher model, which discovered the behavior through the trial-and-error process of reinforcement learning.
-This finding highlights that while strategy distillation is a viable method for propagating misaligned behaviors, the resulting exploit may be less generalized than the original.